Is Nepal Open for Tourism?

 Ghorepani poon Hill Trek

 Ghorepani Poon Hill Trek is also one of the best treks to do in Nepal after the pandemic and also an excellent opportunity to enjoy the high adventure saga.
-Away from the hustling and bustling life of the city, if you truly wanna lost in nature, enthusiastic about learning about Nepal’s beauty, stunning mountains, rich culture Ghorepani Poon Hill Trek is best for you.
+Away from the hustling and bustling life of the city, if you truly wanna lost in nature, enthusiastic about learning about Nepal’s beauty, stunning mountains, and rich culture Ghorepani Poon Hill Trek is best for you.
 The hike offers admiring beauty without any trekking experience.

-Ghorepani poon Hill Trek is the early-moderate difficulty trek that strat with the dive to Pokhara from the capital city and hikes crossing the scattered villages of Gurung and Magar.
+Ghorepani poon Hill Trek is the early-moderate difficulty trek that starts with the dive to Pokhara from the capital city and hikes crossing the scattered villages of Gurung and Magar.
 It is also the easiest trek in the Annapurna sanctuary of Nepal.
 The trek offers jaw-dropping views of iconic peaks including Annapurna, Dhaulagiri, Machhapuchre, and many other surrounding peaks.
 If you are planning to trek in the challenging route the poon hill trek can be a great option for having an acclimatization and beginner experience, as it is the best short and affordable trek.

 Highlights of Annapurna Ghorepani poon Hill Treks